-Generally, UTC matches up to 60 percent of a participant's contributions, up to specified limits, in UTC Common Stock ("Common Stock"), with a different match percentage for certain employees.
+Generally, UTC matches up to 60 percent of a participant's contributions, up to specified limits, in UTC Common Stock (Common Stock), with a different match percentage for certain employees.
 Generally, Employer contributions plus actual earnings thereon become fully vested after two years of Plan participation or three years of continuous service.

-UTC has established a leveraged Employee Stock Ownership Plan ("ESOP") to fund the Employer matching contributions to the Plan.
+UTC has established a leveraged Employee Stock Ownership Plan (ESOP) to fund the Employer matching contributions to the Plan.
 The ESOP is primarily invested in UTC Common Stock.
 Shares allocated to a participant's ESOP account may be re-allocated to other Plan investments without restriction provided that the participant has satisfied the Plan's vesting requirements.

-The Plan provides an automatic non-matched Employer contribution to eligible employees hired after December 31, 2009.
+The Plan provides an automatic non-matched Employer contribution to certain eligible employees hired after December 31, 2009.
 Contributions as a percentage of the participant's compensation, as defined in the Plan, will equal 3% for employees younger than age 30; 3.5% for employees between the ages of 30 and 34; 4% for employees between the ages of 35 and 39; 4.5% for employees between the ages of 40 and 44; 5% for employees between the ages of 45 and 49; and 5.5% for employees age 50 and older.
 Such contributions will be made regardless of an employee's election to participate in the Plan.
 Automatic Company contributions are generally subject to the same terms and conditions applicable to employer contributions, provided, however that the Company automatic contributions shall not be available for loans or hardship distributions.

 Participant Accounts.
 Each participant's account is credited with (a) the participant's contributions, (b) UTC's contributions and (c) Plan earnings and losses reduced by expense allocations.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
 Forfeited balances of terminated participants' non-vested Employer contribution amounts are used to reduce future UTC contributions and/or to pay Plan expenses.
-For the year ended December 31, 2014, approximately \$1.7 million of forfeitures were used to fund UTC's contributions.
+For the year ended December 31, 2015, amounts forfeited from non-vested accounts totaled approximately \$2.3 million, \$2 million of which was used to fund UTC's contributions.
+As of December 31, 2015 and 2014, the balance of forfeited non-vested accounts was \$185,912 and \$660,296, respectively.